 - Forest School is run by qualified Forest School practitioners who continuously maintain and develop their professional practice.

-The inclusion of Forest School within our school’s creative curriculum supports the development of the learner’s skill for learning.
+The inclusion of Forest School within our school’s curriculum supports the development of the learner’s skill for learning.
 It teaches children that they can own and design their own learning opportunities.
 It creates opportunities for and builds resilience, creativity, independence, team-work and skills in the assessment of risk- taking.

 During their regular trips, children learn about the wide variety of trees in the local woodland, collect deadwood for fire laying and ultimately learn how to boil a Kelly Kettle to make hot chocolate.